 Seventeen months of work later, a draft manuscript had been created, and he sent it off to New York with hopes of having it published.
-After multiple efforts to convince an editor that his work was worthy of their time, he went back to work, unpublished and frustrated.
-Brown wrote and revised manuscripts and had them returned multiple times, until he came to a point where he burned one of his manuscripts out of anger.
+After multiple efforts to convince editors that his work was worthy of their time, he went back to work, unpublished and frustrated.
+Brown wrote and revised manuscripts and had them returned multiple times until he came to a point where he burned one of his manuscripts out of anger.
 Eventually though, his work paid off.
 Seven years after he started writing, a subsidiary of a New York publisher noticed his works (Skube).

-of Billy Ray's Farm
+A Review of Billy Ray’s Farm

-By Presley Rose (SHS)
+by Presley Rose (SHS)